tristanballard/starter-academic/content/post/KerasFunctionalAPI/index.md

 Every neural network developed for river temperatures I have come across in the literature has gone with Option #1, sidestepping the modeling challenge by ignoring the time series structure of the data.
 This leaves a great opportunity to improve upon existing models.
 By the end of this post, you will see how I developed a model that flexibly incorporates both time series inputs and static inputs to predict a time series output using the Keras functional API.

+{{< figure src="./riverLocations.png" title="I trained and evaluated the model on 920 rivers (black), each having a time series of daily river temperature over many years along with associated time-series and time-invariant covariates.
+The pink and blue sights were both used to test the model performance." lightbox="true" >}}

 ## Keras Functional API
 Thanks to the Keras functional API, it is remarkably easy to combine recurrent neural network layers with standard, fully connected ANN layers.